 REGUA’s mission is the long-term conservation of the forests of the upper Guapiaçu river basin, and by far the most certain way to achieve that objective is to create a protected area through land acquisition that is patrolled by a team of forest rangers.

 REGUA’s first land purchase was the 450 hectare Donna Maria’s farm in early 2002, followed by the 1,800 hectare Serra do Mar farm and then the São José farm of 537 hectares, all in the same year.
-By the end of 2015 REGUA’s land holding has grown to 6,300 hectares through more than 50 individual acquisitions ranging from a single hectare to 600 hectares.
-This substantial area is supplemented by management agreements to protect a further 3,100 hectares, creating a total protected area of 9,400 hectares (23,000 acres).
+By the end of 2020 REGUA’s land holding has grown to 7,326 hectares through more than 94 individual acquisitions ranging from a single hectare to 600 hectares.
+This substantial area is supplemented by partner agreements to protect a further 3,941 hectares, creating a total protected area of 11,267 hectares (27,846 acres).

-The largest management agreement is with Brasil-Kirin (previously Schincariol), a large international soft drinks and beer company, which owns an extremely important 2,900 hectares of forest in the heart of the valley.
-Brasil-Kirin have constructed a large reservoir at the base of the mountains from which water is piped to its bottling plant near Cachoeiras.
+The largest management agreement is with AmBev (previously Schincariol, then Brasil-Kirin), a large international soft drinks and beer company, which owns an extremely important 2,896 hectares of forest in the heart of the valley.
+Schincariol constructed a large reservoir at the base of the mountains from which water is piped to its bottling plant near Cachoeiras.
 Maintaining the highest water quality, and therefore protecting the forest above, is essential to their operation.

 However, REGUA continues to expand and has an ambition to create a protected area around the entire valley, and only then will it be safe to reintroduce some of the larger mammals such as Red Brocket Deer Mazama americana and Lowland Tapir Tapirus terrestris that have been hunted to extinction in the area.

-The dark green areas on the map represents land owned by REGUA, the pale green is land under management agreement and the pink areas are the plots of land that we are currently trying to purchase.
-The olive green area on the left is a government owned park (the Paraiso Station), and the pale blue is the approximate boundaries of a new reservoir which is about to be built to provide drinking water to the growing satellite cities of Itaboraí and others.
+The dark green areas on the map represent land owned by REGUA, the purple is land under partnership agreements, the pale green are areas that are currently being purchased, and the yellow areas are the plots of land that are priorities to purchase when the funds can be raised.
 REGUA is focusing its efforts on trying to join the current protected areas together by creating wildlife corridors, and acquiring the remaining lowland forest that borders the planned reservoir.

 These purchases, especially the smaller plots with multiple family interests, can be very complex and time consuming to negotiate, especially as legal titles are not always available.
 Prices per hectare vary widely based on land access, agricultural opportunities and mineral water extraction potential, but REGUA has seen a gradual increase partly as a result of the project’s success.
 Rather perversely, the attempts to protect the area seem to be making the Guapiaçu valley a more desirable place to live, leading to an increasing threat from city dwellers wishing to build holiday or weekend homes.